-The wage level is the average wage paid to employees.
+The pay level is the average salary paid to employees.
 This may mean all employees, some particular group of employees or a single employee of the organization.
 This has two implications.
 The first is external: how does the organization compare with other organizations?
 This question is a strategic one of how the organization wishes to position itself in the marketplace.
 The second implication is internal.
 The average wage is a reflection of the total wage bill of the organization.
 Labor is one of the claimants on organizational resources.
-The size of the wage bill is a reflection of monies paid to entry level workers on up to the top executive.
+The size of the wage bill is a reflection of monies paid to entry level workers to the top executive.

 The decision on compensation levels (how much will the organization pay?) may be the most important pay decision the organization makes: a potential employee's acceptance usually turns on this decision, and a large segment of the employer's costs are determined by it.

-THE VARIETY OF WAGE DETERMINANTS
+THE VARIETY OF SALARY DETERMINANTS

 EMPLOYER ABILITY TO PAY

-As reported, more profitable firms tend to pay higher wages, whether their profitability is based on the product market, technical efficiency, management ability, size, or some other factor.
-The situation with the automobile industry is an example of what can happen when an industry that is highly profitable falls on bad times and its wage level must fall in order to survive.
+As reported, more profitable firms tend to pay higher salaries, whether their profitability is based on the product market, technical efficiency, management ability, size, or some other factor.
+The situation with the automobile industry is an example of what can happen when an industry that is highly profitable falls on bad times and its pay level must fall in order to survive.
 This has been particularly hard since the industry is highly unionized.3

-Although employers profess to use ability to pay (or inability to pay) as a wage determinant, little is known about how they measure it.
-An early study found a number of organizations that estimated ability to pay by inserting a projected wage increase into the latest income statement.6 This definition accords closely with the definition contained in a glossary of compensation terms published by World at Work that states: "The ability of a firm to pay a given level of wages or to fund a wage increase while remaining profitable."7
+Although employers profess to use ability to pay (or inability to pay) as a salary determinant, little is known about how they measure it.
+An early study found a number of organizations that estimated ability to pay by inserting a projected pay increase into the latest income statement.6 This definition accords closely with the definition contained in a glossary of compensation terms published by World at Work that states: "The ability of a firm to pay a given level of wages or to fund a wage increase while remaining profitable."7

 Actually, ability to pay is a composite of the economic forces facing a firm.
 As such, it involves decisions on how profits should be measured, against what standard (net worth or sales), and over what period.
 It also involves determining an appropriate rate of return and resolving the issues, such as product development, product mix, and pricing policy, that most affect profits.

 For these reasons strict application of ability to pay is likely to hold little attraction for the parties.
-On the other hand, the general economic environment of the economy, the industry, and the firm is important in wage determination.
+On the other hand, the general economic environment of the economy, the industry, and the firm is important in salary determination.
 When the demand for the product or service of an organization is strong, when potential employees are relatively scarce, and when prices can be increased without reduction in sales, unions are likely to point to ability to pay, placing management in a poor position to plead inability to pay.
-When economic conditions facing the industry, or especially the organization, are unfavorable, management estimates of inability to pay may set a low limit to wage increases.
+When economic conditions facing the industry, or especially the organization, are unfavorable, management estimates of inability to pay may set a low limit to salary increases.

 Ability to pay is an expression of the economic forces that bear on wage determination.
 Although it is a determinant beset by measurement and forecasting problems, search theory suggests that organizations are able to estimate it when a decision calls for it.Productivity

 Actually, as will be seen, productivity is a result of the application of human and other resources.
 As such, it is a prime determinant of ability to pay.
-If production increases in the same proportion as wage costs, labor cost per unit remains unchanged.
-If, however, an increase in the wage level is not matched with a proportional increase in productivity, labor costs per unit rise.
+If production increases in the same proportion as pay, labor cost per unit remains unchanged.
+If, however, an increase in the pay level is not matched with a proportional increase in productivity, labor costs per unit rise.
 At some point this mismatch runs the risk of exceeding the employer's ability to pay.
-Although productivity is not widely used as an explicit wage level determinant, it is always present in the form of the effort bargain.
+Although productivity is not widely used as an explicit pay level determinant, it is always present in the form of the effort bargain.
 If the employer gets more output for each unit of input, the organization's ability to pay is increased.
 For this reason, productivity deserves some discussion as part of the concept of ability to pay.

 What is productivity?
 How is it measured?
 Productivity refers to a comparison between the quantity of goods or services produced and the quantity of resources employed in turning out these goods or services.
 It is the ratio of output to input.
 But output can be compared with various kinds of inputs: hours worked, the total of labor and capital inputs, or something in between.
 The results of these different comparisons are different, as are their meanings; different comparisons are appropriate to different questions.
 Two main concepts and measurements of productivity are used, but for different purposes.
 The first, output per hours worked or labor productivity, answers questions concerning the effectiveness of human labor under the varying circumstances of labor quality, amount of equipment, sale of output, methods of production, and so on.
 The second, output per unit of capital and labor (total factor productivity), measures the efficiency of labor and capital combined.
-This second measure gauges whether efficiency in the conversion of labor and capital into output is rising or falling as a result of changes in technology, size, character of economic organization, management skills, and many other determinants.
+This second measure gauges whether efficiency in the conversion of labor and capital into output is rising or falling as a result of changes in technology, size, character of the economic organization, management skills, and many other determinants.
 It is more complex and more limited in use.8

-The first measure, output per hours worked, is the appropriate measure to employ in wage questions.
+The first measure, output per hours worked, is the appropriate measure to employ in pay questions.
 It reflects the combined effect of changes (1) in the efficiency with which labor and capital are used, (2) in the amount of tangible capital employed with each hour of labor, and (3) the average quality of labor.
 It is these three factors that have been found to best explain the long-term trend in the general level of real wages.

 It should be emphasized that labor productivity measures the contributions not just of labor alone, but of all the input factors.
 In fact, the potential for estimating the contribution of various factors makes measures of labor productivity at various levels appropriate, or inappropriate, for use as wage standards.9